Bhanu3487/Super-Resolution-and-Image-Reconstruction/README.md

 # Super-Resolution-and-Image-Reconstruction

-Begin by exploring the instructor's notebook that introduces the application of Random Fourier Features (RFF) for image reconstruction.
-Demonstrate the following applications using the cropped image from the notebook:
+Begin by exploring the [notebook](https://github.com/nipunbatra/ml-teaching/blob/master/notebooks/siren.ipynb) that introduces the application of Random Fourier Features (RFF) for image reconstruction.
+Here I demonstrated the following applications using the cropped image from the notebook:

-Superresolution: perform superresolution on the image shown in notebook to enhance its resolution by factor 2.
+1. Superresolution: perform superresolution on the image shown in notebook to enhance its resolution by factor 2.
 Show a qualitative comparison of original and reconstructed image.
 The above only helps us with a qualitative comparison.
 Let us now do a quantitative comparison.
 First, skim read this article: https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution
 Start with a 400x400 image (ground truth high resolution).
 Resize it to a 200x200 image (input image)